 - After 2 weeks, drain, cut into chunks, and let them stand for 24 hours in cold water, and then rinse.

-- Combine 3 cups vinegar with 6 cups of sugar and ½ cup water.
+- Combine 3 cups vinegar with 6 cups of sugar and ½ cup (⅛ quart) water.
 Tie 2 tablespoons each whole cloves and mixed pickling spices in cheesecloth, add to vinegar solution, and bring to a boil.
 Pour over cucumbers and let stand for 24 hours.
-Drain, reheat vinegar solution, and repeat 4 times (this is only a 5-minute process each day).
+Drain, reheat vinegar solution, and repeat process 4 times (this is only a 5-minute task each day).

 - Remove spices and pack pickles in sterile jars.
 Bring vinegar solution to a boil and pour over pickles.
 Seal and process in boiling water bath for 10 minutes.

 Now you have tasty sweet pickles to enjoy all summer long!
-For more delicious snacks, try out our pickling tips and recipes.
+For a simpler sweet pickle recipe, see our Bread and Butter Pickles Recipe, and for more delicious pickled snacks, check out our pickling tips and recipes.